vmleon/oracle-atp-da/lab2/README.md

 ![Save SQL Script](../images/apex_quick_sql_run_now.png)

-Make sure all statements are successfully run and there are no errors.
+Make sure all statements have successfully run and there are no errors.

 ![Save SQL Script](../images/apex_quick_sql_run_success.png)

 ## Insert rows on the table

-We are going to mock some data to use it later with your Custom Component.
+We are going to create some mock data to use later with your Custom Component.

-Go to the Top Menu on **SQL Workshop**, click **Object Browser**.
+Select the **SQL Workshop** drop down menu and click **Object Browser**.

 ![](../images/apex_object_browser_menu.png)

-Select **TASKS** table on the left and click the tab **Data**, then click **Insert Row**:
+Select the **TASKS** table on the left and click the tab **Data**, then click **Insert Row**:

 ![Object Browser Data](../images/apex_object_data.png)

-Leave `Id` empty and fill the field `Text` with a task description you like.
+Leave `Id` empty and fill the field `Text` with a task description.
+You can enter your own task descriptions or follow our example below.

-When you are happy with your new task, click **Create and Create Another** and do the same with another task.

 To follow the same example we have created:

 ```
 Get concert tickets
 ```
+When you are happy with your new task, click **Create and Create Another** and do the same with another task.

 ![Object Browser Data](../images/apex_object_insert_row_1.png)